 Trump Calls For 'Space Force' To Defend U.S. Interests Among The Stars

-President Trump today announced his intention to create a "Space Force" that would oversee the military's activities off-world.
+President Trump Monday announced his intention to create a "space force" that would oversee the military's activities off-world.

 "When it comes to defending America, it is not enough to merely have an American presence in space," Trump said at a meeting of the National Space Council, which oversees the nation's space policy.
 "We must have American dominance in space.
-So important. "
+So important."

 "I'm hereby directing the Department of Defense and Pentagon to immediately begin the process necessary to establish a space force as the sixth branch of the armed forces.
 That's a big statement," the president continued.